Docker Follower Node Deployment

 - The primary admin panel can open normally.

 Admin -> System Settings -> Site Configuration -> Public Site URLis set to a real reachable HTTP(S) origin.
-If multiple origins are configured, put the primary origin that the follower can reach on the first line.- You have decided this follower's name, namespace, and the future
+If multiple origins are configured, put the primary origin that the follower can reach on the first line.- You have decided this follower's name, and whether it should use direct, reverse tunnel, or auto transport.

 2. The Follower Must Have Its Own Independent data/